-A FIT test screens for colorectal cancer by checking for blood in the stool.
-It is one of the two main types of fecal occult blood test.
 Blood vessels in colon tumors or polyps may bleed with the passage of stool, but the blood is not always visible to the naked eye.
-A FIT test uses antibodies to detect hidden blood in the stool.
+Invisible blood is also known as occult blood.
+A FIT test uses antibodies to detect this hidden blood in the stool.

-Some people may wish to do a FIT test as a routine screening because of their age.
-The Preventive Services Task Force recommends that adults aged 45–75 years undergo screening for colorectal cancer.
-Other people may want to do a FIT test because they are experiencing symptoms that could indicate colorectal cancer.
-These include:
+Some people may wish to perform a FIT test as routine screening due to age.
+The Preventive Services Task Force recommends that adults ages 45–75 years undergo screening for colorectal cancer.

 - unexplained abdominal pain

 - blood in or on the stool